shagu/pfUI/README.md

 modified code by simply reading into it and with lots of help and advice from Thirinena (hawaiisa) from the V+ server (thx a lot) and shagu (thx too).
 Not all the listed changes have been tested yet.

+Installation:

+Use the Green Code Button to the top right and download the zip file.
+Extrace the file into your wow/interface/addons folder and rename it to Pfui (remove the -master).
+If you already have PFui installed overwrite the existing folder, saved configuations wont be affected by this.

 Changelog (v.05)

 Hunter: